evilsocket/fido/README.md

 ==

     Usage: fido <action> [template] (path)

     Available actions:

                     help : Print the usage menu.
-                 create : Create a project with the specified template. build : Build the current project.
+                  create : Create a project with the specified template, requires a template and a path. build : Build the current project.
                    clean : Clean built files for the current project.

     Available templates:

-               make-cpp : Create a C++ project based on Makefile. android-make-c : Create a native Android C project based on Makefile. make-c : Create a C project based on Makefile. android-make-cpp : Create a native Android C++ project based on Makefile.
+                make-cpp : Create a C++ project based on Makefile. android-make-c : Create a native Android C project based on Makefile. make-c : Create a C project based on Makefile. cmake-cpp : Create a C++ project based on CMake. cmake-c : Create a C project based on CMake. android-make-cpp : Create a native Android C++ project based on Makefile.

 Example
 ==